-They are going to review everything, and then the prosecutors will decide whether to file the case.
-If they file the case, when we go to court on the day of your arraignment, I as your attorney, will get all the paperwork and review it.
+They will review everything, and then the prosecutors will decide whether to file the case.
+If they file the claim, when we go to court on the day of your arraignment, I, as your attorney, will get all the paperwork and review it.

-The best bet if you're facing a solicitation of prostitution charge is to make an appointment to sit down with me, Ron Hedding, face to face.
+If you're facing a solicitation of prostitution charge, the best bet is to make an appointment to sit down with me, Ron Hedding, face-to-face.

 I've been doing this for 26 years.
 We'll see exactly what evidence there is, and we'll make the right decision on exactly how we're going to defend your case.